-ACV has been designing, manufacturing and distributing engineering solutions for hot water generation and for residential and tertiary heating applications since 1922.
+ACV has been designing, manufacturing and distributing engineering solutions for hot water generation and for commercial and residential heating applications since 1922.

 (ACV) was founded in Brussels on July 8, 1922 by a group of engineers motivated by the prospect of a good financial investment.
 Amongst the founders was an inventor, Mr Rupert Castiaux, who in lieu of capital gave his patents in return for a share in the company.